What is Digital Advertising? Why Do You Need It?

 - Get customers to spend more

 With PPC you only pay the platform you’re advertising on when someone clicks on your ad.
-Most types of digital advertising are set up on a PPC basis.
+Most types of digital ads are set up on a PPC basis.

 This is one of the reasons digital advertising works so well for small business.

 You don’t pay based on how many viewers, listeners, or readers a program, station, or magazine has.
 You only pay for the ones who are actually interested in your service – and who show their interest by clicking on your ad.